Eye for an Eye (2025 film): Production

 In July 2023, it was announced Whitney Peak, S. Epatha Merkerson, Golda Rosheuvel, Finn Bennett and Laken Giles had joined the cast of the film, then titled Somewhere in Dreamland with Colin Tilley directing from a screenplay by Elisa Victoria and Michael Tully, and Ley Line Entertainment producing and financing.
 In October 2024, it was announced the film had been re-titled Eye for an Eye.

 Release

-In May 2025, Vertical acquired distribution rights to the film, and released it on June 20, 2025.
+In May 2025, Vertical acquired distribution rights to the film.
+It received a limited theatrical release on June 20, 2025.
+The film was released digitally on Starz in the United States, and on HBO Max in Latin and South America.
+Following its release, it became the most streamed movie in 21 countries on HBO Max.

 Reception

 Critical reception

 On San Jose Mercury News, Randy Myers rated it 3.5/4, writing that "even if the taut screenplay somewhat disappoints in the finale, Tilley keeps the visual aspects first-rate and never loses sight of what he has set out to accomplish."
+Luna Guthrie wrote for Collider that the movie was "a truly immersive experience that makes the best use of every element of filmmaking", calling it "a wonderfully atmospheric horror movie."